Vinnie Pasquantino Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

+- The 7.5 strikeouts per nine innings compiled by the Nationals pitching staff ranks last in MLB.

-- The Nationals' 4.46 team ERA ranks 20th across all league pitching staffs.
+- The Nationals have the 21st-ranked team ERA across all MLB pitching staffs (4.57).

-- In his last time out on Saturday, the lefty went six innings against the Detroit Tigers, allowing two earned runs while surrendering six hits.
+- The right-hander last pitched on Sunday against the Detroit Tigers, when he threw five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.